 Boardman Third-Year Law Prize.
-This prize of \$250 is the income from a gift of Judge Douglas Boardman, the first dean of the Law School.
-It is awarded annually to the student who has, in the judgment of the faculty, done the best work through the end of the second year.
+The prize of \$250 is the income from a gift of Judge Douglas Boardman, the first dean of the Law School.
+Awarded annually to the student who has, in the judgment of the faculty, done the best work through the end of the second year.

 Nathan Burkan Memorial Competition.
 The first prize is \$500, and the second prize is \$200.
-Awarded to the students who, in the judgment of the dean or such other person as the dean delegates for the purpose, prepare the best papers on copyright law.
+Awarded to the students who, in the judgment of the dean or the person the dean delegates for the purpose, prepare the best papers on copyright law.